Mental Health Issues & Disorders

 - Hurting themselves or talking about suicide

-The best way to prevent mental health issues from getting worse is to recognize symptoms early and get professional help.
-A large number of mental health difficulties can be treated successfully.
-If signs and symptoms are recognized early, you or your child/youth can get the help they need.
+The best way to prevent mental health problems from getting worse is to recognize symptoms early and get professional help.
+A large number of mental health problems can be treated successfully and the earlier you learn the tools and strategies, the less time you need to spend struggling.